The Black Madonna, Magdalene, and the Deep-Feminine Mysteries at Sophia’s Children

 To start, you’ll find a couple of short excerpts from a gathering of Divine Feminine-stirring posts, and then you’ll see a whole list of posts if you’re really feeling the call to immerse.

-You’ll also find mention of The Feminine Mojo Mystery & WIsdom School — a collection of one-of-a-kind, Divine-Feminine-activating programs and audio workshops, and a more selective apprenticeship program for those who really feel the call.
+You’ll also find mention of The Feminine Mojo Mystery School program archive — a collection of one-of-a-kind, Divine-Feminine-activating programs and audio workshops I created, available now to Ways of Wisdom apprentices who really feel the call.

-For information on those, send me an email – sophiaschildren ‘at’ gmail ‘dot’ com.
+For information on those, send me an email – jamie ‘at’ sophias-children ‘dot’ com.

 Excerpts from Select posts: